axibase/atsd/rule-engine/email.md

 For the `REPEAT` status, adjust the **Repeat Interval** to the desired notification frequency, for example, every **6 hours** or every **10 events**.

-If necessary, uncheck the **Same as On Open** setting to adjust message content based on window status.
+If necessary, cleat the **Same as On Open** setting to adjust message content based on window status.

 ## Settings